greatbit/java-utils/README.md

 Map<BeanWithNamespaceExample, BeanWithNamespaceExample> newMap = ListUtils.listToMap(beansList);
 ```

-Create maps of objects from the list where the key is the MD5 string of serialized object
+Create a map of objects from the list where the key is the MD5 string of serialized object.
 Use if hashCode() and equals() couldn't be overridden in object class
 ```
 List<BeanWithNamespaceExample> beansList = new LinkedList();